 Property tax revenues are collected as the result of special levies passed by the voters in the District.
 Taxes are levied on January 1.
 The taxpayer has the obligation of paying all taxes on April 30 or one-half then and one-half on October 31.
 Typically, slightly more than half of the collections are made on the April 30 date.
 The October 31 collection is not available in time to cover liabilities for the fiscal period ended August 31.
-Property taxes receivable are measureable but are considered to be available only if they are collected within 30 days after year-end.
+Therefore, the fall portion of property taxes is not accrued as revenue.
+Instead, the property taxes due on October 31 are recorded as unavailable revenue.
+In the current fiscal year, property taxes collected in the following fiscal year are not recorded as revenue, due to the lack of timely guidance by the State Auditor's Office and the Office of Superintendent of Public Instruction.